momentum-mod/docs/_posts/2019-09-15-guide_create_surf_ramps.md

 <img src="/assets/images/ramps_guide/guide_block2.jpg" alt="View of block in hammer" style="display: block; margin: auto;">

 Now you need to cut the block you have made in order to create the surfable slanted surface.
 Using the cutting tool, make one end near the lower corner of the ramp and the other one near the top center.
-Cycle through the options by pressing `Shift + X` or pressing the tool logo until the part that you want to cut is red and the rest is not.
+Cycle through the options by pressing `Shift + X` or pressing the tool logo until the part that you want to cut is red, and the rest is not.
 Press enter to cut it.

 <img src="/assets/images/ramps_guide/guide_cut.jpg" alt="View of block being cut into ramp in hammer" style="display: block; margin: auto;">